utek/HttpShell/README.md

 Path: /
 ```

-###Tack on query parameters.
+###Add query parameters.

 If you're using an API that requires a key tacked on every URL, rather than
-typing it every time set a "tackon" and it will be sent automatically:
+typing it every time set a "param" and it will be sent automatically:

 ```
-graph.facebook.com:/> tackons access_token=AAACEcEase0c...
+graph.facebook.com:/> params access_token=AAACEcEase0c...
-graph.facebook.com:/> tackons
+graph.facebook.com:/> params
 access_token=AAACEcEase0c...

 graph.facebook.com:/> get /me